autistic-symposium/mev-toolkit/arbitrage/mev_bots_wild.md

-## 🥓 list of interesting mev bot arb found in the wild
+## 🥓 list of interesting mev arb found in the wild

 <br>